-The Greek experts assigned to restore the chapel over the rock-cut tomb where Christians believe Jesus was buried, the holiest shrine in Christendom, expect to finish the U.S. $4 million project by Spring.
+The Greek experts assigned to restore the chapel over the rock-cut tomb where Christians believe Jesus was buried, the holiest shrine in Christendom, have finished the project and chapel reopens in March.

 The work on the chapel, inside the Church of the Holy Sepulchre, included lifting the slab over the tomb.
 In Oct 2016, the experts lifted the marble covering, giving them an unprecedented opportunity to study the original rock surfaces.